 Visitors are encouraged while on Cruiser Olympia to pause for a moment of reflection and to pay their respects not only to the crew and Unknown Soldier from the 1921 journey but all those who serve and who are currently serving to protect our freedom and country.

-As stewards of National Historic Landmark ship Cruiser Olympia, Independence Seaport Museum proudly partners with the Society of the Honor Guard, Tomb of the Unknown Soldier (SHGTUS)’s Centennial Committee, and others in solemn commemoration as we honor the Centennial Anniversary of the Unknown Soldier’s journey home to his final resting place.
-Throughout 2021, we will honor this anniversary by sharing stories, presenting programming, hosting discussions, and premiering digital content highlighting not only the Unknown’s journey home, but how important the concepts of home and loss are as it relates not only to civilians, but also veterans, active-duty military, and military families.
+As stewards of National Historic Landmark ship Cruiser Olympia, Independence Seaport Museum proudly partnered with the Society of the Honor Guard, Tomb of the Unknown Soldier (SHGTUS)’s Centennial Committee, and others in solemn commemoration as we honored the Centennial Anniversary of the Unknown Soldier’s journey home to his final resting place in 2021.
+In 2021, we honored this anniversary by sharing stories, presenting programming, hosting discussions, and premiering digital content highlighting not only the Unknown’s journey home, but how important the concepts of home and loss are as it relates not only to civilians, but also veterans, active-duty military, and military families.

 On Memorial Day Weekend 2021, the Museum opened a special temporary exhibit aboard Cruiser Olympia.
 Discover the dramatic story of Olympia’s historic transport of the Unknown Soldier across the Atlantic Ocean in Difficult Journey Home.
 This exhibit will serve as a way for us to start to examine the perilous journey of the past while understanding the perilous journeys of the present and future.

 During the annual Memorial Day Ceremony, the Museum unveiled a historical marker to commemorate the memory of the Unknown Soldier and preserve the story of his journey home for future generations.
-On October 25, 2021, ISM will host a joint ceremony with Le Havre, France in honor of the Unknown Soldier’s departure aboard Cruiser Olympia and partake in a second event on November 9, 2021, to commemorate his safe return home.
+On October 25, 2021, the Independence Seaport Museum will host a joint ceremony with Le Havre, France in honor of the Unknown Soldier’s departure aboard Cruiser Olympia and partook in a second event on November 9, 2021, to commemorate his safe return home.

 Donate at the button below to support Independence Seaport Museum’s commemoration of the Centennial Anniversary of the Unknown Soldier’s journey home aboard Cruiser Olympia and to guarantee this story is preserved for future generations.